ashlink11/portfolio/project-one-frontend-notes.md

 - runner: container env that will run the code (gh runs for you by default hosted on gh)
   - microsoft windows, linux ubuntu-latest, and mac os
   - checkout code and then run the job
+- `repo/.github/worflows/workflow1.yml` dir struct
+- use the workflow marketplace for boilerplate